-A final salary pension transfer also known as defined benefit pension transfer is when you basically trade in your guaranteed pension income and transfer a Cash Equivalent Transfer Value (CETV) to a defined contribution pension scheme.
-Rather than taking a fixed, guaranteed and every increasing (inflation-proofed) income for life, you gain control of your funds and take the responsibility for not running out of money.
+A final salary pension transfer also known as defined benefit pension transfer is when you trade in your guaranteed pension income by transferring a Cash Equivalent Transfer Value (CETV) to a defined contribution pension scheme.
+Rather than taking a fixed, guaranteed and ever increasing (inflation-proofed) income for life, you would control the investment decisions and take full responsibility for not running out of money.

-Final salary pensions are a type of workplace pension, perhaps from previous employers and they tend to be extremely generous – hence many have closed in the past few years.
+Final salary pensions are a type of workplace pension, perhaps from a previous employer and they tend to be extremely generous – hence most have now closed to accrual.
 Rather than having a fluctuating fund value (ie: an investment related pension), they provide accrual of a guaranteed income based on your salary at date of leaving or retirement.
 The risk for providing the income rests with the scheme and not you so if investment returns are poor or you live a long time, your scheme is responsible and you cannot run out of money.

-- Take just your tax-free cash and defer taxable income to a later time
+- Need just tax-free cash now and want to defer any taxable income to a later time (for tax planning purposes)

-- Or take your tax-free cash as a series of lump sums (as opposed to one large sum)
+- Would prefer taking their tax-free cash as a series of lump sums (as opposed to one large sum at outset)

-- Alternatively take your income as lump sums or perhaps variable income payments (as opposed to monthly)
+- Require income as lump sums or perhaps variable income payments (as opposed to a fixed monthly amount)

-- Want to cash in the entire pension in one go (from age 55) – although you may pay huge amounts of tax
+- Want to cash in the entire pension in one go (from age 55) – although they could pay huge amounts of tax

-- Privacy from your ex-employer and removing any trust issues
+- Prefer privacy from an ex-employer and removing any trust issues

 Pension Transfer Risks

-Losing guaranteed income – A guaranteed income for life is seen as gold standard for pensions.
+Losing guaranteed income – A guaranteed income for life is regarded as gold standard for pensions.
 Giving up your guaranteed income for life with very little risk may be madness!
-Releasing your pension earlier or making withdrawals at an unsustainable rate could leave you with reduced income in retirement.
+Releasing your pension earlier or making withdrawals at an unsustainable rate could leave you with reduced (or even no) income later in retirement.

-Investment risks – Your pension pot (post transfer) can go down as well as up dependent where the funds are invested and how the stock market is performing.
+Investment risks – Your pension pot (post transfer) can go down as well as up dependent where the money is invested and how the stock market is performing.
 The risk of investment planning moves from your scheme to you!

-Management – you will be responsible for managing your own pension pot, pension provider charges, transfer & adviser fees meaning it could be quite expensive.
+Management – You will be responsible for managing your own pension and meeting any pension provider charges, transfer & adviser fees meaning it could be quite expensive.
 You are also responsible for the shape of withdrawals and could run out of money.